pbroeker/Joogal-Testing/README.md

  ## About
  Joogal is a React-Native-App to connect creative artists from different fields to collaborate with each other.

- The app is written by [Tobias Feltes](https://github.com/tobi110289) and further information is found under [Joogal](https://github.com/tobi110289/Joogal-public).

  My role as collaborator was mainly the testing and debugging of this React Native app.